pingcap/docs/tidb-in-kubernetes/reference/components/tidb-scheduler.md

 ### TiKV component

-Scheduling rule 2: If the number of K8s nodes is less than three (In this case, TiKV is not highly available), arbitrary scheduling is supported; otherwise, the number of TiKV replicas that can be scheduled on each node must be `ceil(Replicas / 3)`.
+Scheduling rule 2: If the number of K8s nodes is less than three (In this case, TiKV is not highly available), arbitrary scheduling is supported; otherwise, the number of TiKV instances that can be scheduled on each node must be `ceil(Replicas / 3)`.
 For example:

 | TiKV cluster size (Replicas) | Maximum number of TiKV replicas scheduled on each node | Best scheduling distribution |
 | ------------- | ------------- | ------------- |